Heytgala/HeytGala/README.md

-## Hi there 👋
+## Hi 👋 I'm Heyt Gala

-- 🔭 I’m currently learning about AutoGen, Rasa
+ * 🔭 I’m currently learning about AutoGen, Rasa & other GenAI models
+ *  💼 I’m currently looking for full time software engineering roles
+ *  📫 How to reach me heytgala26@gmail.com

+-
 <!--
 **Heytgala/HeytGala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.